hackclub/winter/PasinduDushan.md

 ## Summary

 I'm going to build a arduino CNC plotter machine.
 This machine will be made with 2 CD/DVD writers.
 All the components in the writer will be used in this scenario.
+Also
+I'm going to build a custom made dashboard to convert images to the machine understandable code because it's very hard for someone to do it if a user does not have some technical knowledge.

 ## Plan

 I'm going to make a plan about the items and thing I want before making the project.
 After that I'm going to de-assemble the DVD writers and remove unnecessary parts from it.
 After that I have to do some wiring with Motor Control Drivers and Arduino board.
 Next I need to make a pen holder to hold the pen steadily.
 Then I'll assemble all the parts.
-Finally I have to code the machine and then complete the project.
+Finally I have to code the machine and then start my work on the dashboard.
+After doing some final testing I'll marks this project as completed.

 ## Budget